mrbusche/backseatfan.com/_posts/2010-06-09-golden-tate-loves-irresistible-maple-bars.md

   <blockquote>
     <p>
-      &#8220;No, I'm not disappointed at a guy being at a doughnut shop at 3 in the morning when they got maple bars like Top Pot has.
+      "No, I'm not disappointed at a guy being at a doughnut shop at 3 in the morning when they got maple bars like Top Pot has.
 However, under the circumstances, I think they were closed or something like that, trying to close, or whatever.
 That's definitely wrong.
 We've talked about it, addressed it.
-He's remorseful and all that. <span style="text-decoration: underline;">I do understand the lure of the maple bars</span>.&#8221;
+He's remorseful and all that. <span style="text-decoration: underline;">I do understand the lure of the maple bars</span>."
     </p>
   </blockquote>